CX-Box/cxbox-doc/docs/widget/fields/field/input/input.md

 # Input

-`Field Input` is a component for text editing.
-It can be used for editing and displaying single line text.
+`Field Input` component is used for text editing.
+It allows editing and displaying single-line text.
 ## Basics
 ### How does it look?